 Mexican children under 15 years of age pay a reduced fee for the card.
 The child must have at least one parent who holds a valid BCC or is applying for a BCC.
 BCC’s issued for the reduced fee expire on the child’s 15th birthday.
 If the full fee is paid, the child receives a BCC valid for the full ten years.

-Applying for a Green Card with a Border Crossing Card
+Applying for a Green Card after a Border Crossing Card Entry

 It is possible to adjust status to permanent resident (green card holder) after entering with a border crossing card.
 However, an individual should not enter the U.S. with the intent to adjust status with the BCC.